Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ]

 #theorem(
-  name: "Linearizability of LTQueueV2",
+  name: "Linearizability of Slotqueue",
-)[LTQueueV2 is linearizable.] <slotqueue-spsc-linearizability-theorem>
+)[Slotqueue is linearizable.] <slotqueue-spsc-linearizability-theorem>

 #proof[
   Suppose some history $H$ produced from the Slot-queueu algorithm.